mayasaxena/comp20-msaxena/security/README.txt

 Comp 20 Assignment 5
 Maya Saxena

-Identify what aspects of the work have been correctly implemented and what have not.
+All aspects of the assignment have been correctly implemented I discussed the assignment with Win Halelamien, my partner for the assignment Approximately 8 hours were spent working on the assignment
-Identify anyone with whom you have collaborated or discussed the assignment.
-Say approximately how many hours you have spent completing the assignment.